dpajak99/dpajak99/PROJECTS_ARCHIVE.md

 ---

 **NOTE**<br>
-*These projects are a documentation of my beginnings in the coding world and is published solely for archival purposes.*
+*These projects are a documentation of my beginnings in the coding world and they are published solely for archival purposes.*